 She is skilled at negotiating dispute settlements and achieving success for her clients in court if their case goes to trial.
 Her successes include negotiating a favorable resolution for a national public utility company which faced environmental claims.

 Land Use - Transactional

 Karla performs due diligence work for real estate transactions prior to acquisition and financing.
 She assesses environmental risk of properties and determines what mitigation measures are needed, to help clients make the best business decisions and avoid potential liability.
 Finding appropriate mitigation measures has given her the opportunity to negotiate the terms of purchase and sale agreements, liability transfer documents, and insurance policies.
 She works with sellers, buyers and lenders to ensure a successful transaction.

 Karla provides guidance to clients seeking local zoning approvals.
 She counsels them on the impact of proposed or recently enacted land use legislation, as well as on land use trends across the country.
 Ms. Chaffee also serves on her local zoning board of appeals.

 Pro Bono and Community Involvement

-Ms. Chaffee is a member of Robinson+Cole's Pro Bono Committee, and she is dedicated to doing pro bono work as part of her practice.
+Karla is a member of Robinson+Cole's Pro Bono Committee, and is dedicated to doing pro bono work as part of her practice.
 She has helped multiple individuals and families obtain asylum in the United States.
-Ms. Chaffee has also worked with nonprofit organizations to help them obtain tax-exempt status.
-She assisted a local "friends" organization in preserving and adding land to a national park after a title dispute with the park’s abutting property owner.
-She was part of a group of Robinson+Cole lawyers who helped a soup kitchen and food pantry continue operating in Norwich after the city denied a special permit and use variance.
+She has also worked with nonprofit organizations to help them obtain tax-exempt status.
+Karla assisted a local "friends" organization in preserving and adding land to a national park after a title dispute with the park’s abutting property owner.
+She also was part of a group of Robinson+Cole lawyers who helped a soup kitchen and food pantry continue operating in Norwich after the city denied a special permit and use variance.

 Karla was selected as a Rising Star to the 2016 and 2017 Massachusetts Super Lawyers lists.